 If you are thinking of studying teaching, you probably want to know which is the best route to become qualified in the industry.
 Most students pursue a teaching diploma or degree – these are both different qualifications with various levels of study.
 We will discuss both options below:

-Teaching Degree: this includes a 4-year bachelor’s degree/2-year postgraduate honours master’s degree/ doctoral.
+Teaching Degree: this includes a 4-year bachelor’s degree/2-year postgraduate honors master’s degree/ doctoral.
 Degree studies are generally undertaken at University and require that students achieve a bachelors pass on their Matric NSC certificate.

 A Bachelor of Education (BEd) degree can be split into Foundation Phase, Intermediate Phase and Senior Phase

 Teaching Diploma: generally studies are undertaken at a technical or vocational school and take around 18 months to complete.
 This qualification usually enables you to specialize in a specific field of teaching.